 What is the most common cause of cerebral palsy?

-Common causes of oxygen deprivation, HIE, and subsequent cerebral palsy include:
+Common causes of oxygen deprivation that can result in HIE, PVL, and ultimately cerebral palsy include:

 - Problems with the umbilical cord.
 Umbilical cord issues, such as a prolapse, knot, or cord wrapped around the baby’s neck, can severely restrict blood flow and oxygen to the baby.